Last Updated on

 - Dimensions (LxWxH): 213 x 112 x 213cm

 - Product weight: 304 kg

 - Warranty: home use warranty: lifetime parts; light commercial warranty: 10 years on frame, welds, cams and weight plates.
 5 years on pivot bearings, pulleys, bushings and gas shocks, 1 year on cables, linear bearings and pull-pin components.

 |Item Name||Image||Our Rating (10*)||Weight Stack (kg)||Max Resistance (kg)||Max User Weight (kg)||Dimensions (WxLxH)|

 200 x 174 x 212

 112 x 213 x 213

-A multi-gym is, without a doubt, the ultimate home gym equipment.
+We have looked at some of the best home multi gym equipment available in the UK.
 You are definitely going to need space and money – but if you can afford both, it will be a worthy investment.

-Sure, having some dedicated cardio machines as well would be fantastic, but remember, you can do cardio almost anywhere, so if you only have the room and budget, for one thing, a multi-gym would be my number one choice.
+Sure, having some dedicated cardio machines as well would be fantastic, but remember, you can do cardio almost anywhere, so if you only have the room and budget for one thing, a home multi-gym machine would be my number one choice.